miovo/cnScreen/README.md

 # CodeNinjas Lobby Screen
-This is a basic web application for the lobby TVs of CodeNinjas
+This is a basic web application for the lobby TVs of CodeNinjas Hamilton Mill and Suwanee

 ### How it Works
-You, as the store owner, can do one of 2 things.
-- Fork this and set it up as a GitHub Site (View the [Wiki](https://github.com/miovo/cnScreen/wiki) on how)
-- Download the files from the [releases](https://github.com/miovo/cnScreen/releases) page and host it from your own webserver (View the [Wiki](https://github.com/miovo/cnScreen/wiki) on how)
+This app can display
+- Events/Camps
+- Current Sensei in the Dojo
+- Current Ninjas in the Dojo with Time remaining